papamac/bash-scripts/Raspberry Pi Configuration Recipe.md

 1. Select the /usr/local directory for the installation:
  * Open a terminal window.
  * **c /usr/local**
+2. Download the papamaclib package from github:
+ * **sudo p2pkg -g papamaclib**
+ * Reply Y to confirm the working directory.
-2. Optionally download and install the messagesocket package:
+3. Optionally download and install the messagesocket package:
  * **sudo p2pkg -gi messagesocket**
  * Reply Y to confirm the working directory.
-3. Optionally download and install the PiDACS package:
+4. Optionally download and install the PiDACS package:
  * Identify the hardware devices to be used by PiDACS and their relative hardware addresses.
 The relative addresses are hardwired or jumper selectable on the I/O boards.
 They are typically in the range 0-7 and are represented by the character "#" in the table  below.
 Use the table to determine the port names for the devices.
 For example, ab0 and ab1 are the port names of two MCP3424 devices with relative addresses 0 and 1.

  ```